Infographic: How to find travel insurance on finder.com.au

 Yes, all family members listed on the policy will be covered for travel on separate trips by themselves (except if they are dependent children travelling alone).

-Does my insurance brand cover follow-up treatment after I return home?
+Does my insurer cover follow-up treatment after I return home?

-No. Your insurance brand won't cover follow-up treatment for injuries or illnesses sustained overseas after you return home to Australia.
+No. Your insurer won't cover follow-up treatment for injuries or illnesses sustained overseas after you return home to Australia.

 Will I be covered if I develop a medical condition after I purchase cover but before I leave for my trip?